 In addition to the hotels, all of the local tour operators we recommend such as Denali Raft , Husky Homestead Kennel Tours , Era Helicopter Tours , as well as some of the local restaurants provide complimentary transfers to their sites from area hotels as well as the Alaska Railroad Depot.

-Even if you drove your own car to Denali you still can’t explore Denali National Park with it because the National Park Service does not allow visitors to drive into the Park past 14 mile mark, and with the park road being over 90 miles you’d be missing out on the opportunity to view Denali and its wildlife if you didn’t take a Park tour such as the Tundra Wilderness Tour or the Kantishna Wilderness Tour deep into Denali Park.
+Even if you drove your own car to Denali you still can’t explore Denali National Park with it because the National Park Service does not allow visitors to drive into the Park past the 14 mile mark.
+The Park Road is over 90 miles and you’d be missing out on the opportunity to view Denali and its wildlife if you didn’t take a Park tour such as the Tundra Wilderness Tour or the Kantishna Wilderness Tour deep into Denali Park.
 With additional time at Denali there are also some great “Front Country” visitor facilities just inside the Park that you can access by using a combination of your hotel shuttle and complimentary NPS buses that operate on a scheduled basis within the park entrance area.
-The primary locations to pick up the Park Service shuttle system are – the Wilderness Access Center and the Denali Park Visitor Center.
+The primary locations to pick up the Park Service shuttle system are – the Wilderness Access Center and the Denali Park Visitor Center .
 There are three shuttles you’ll want to be familiar with – the Riley Loop Shuttle, the Savage River Shuttle, and the National Park Services’ Dog Kennel Shuttle.

 The Park Dog Kennel Shuttle takes visitors to the Park kennels located about 3 miles into Denali Park.
 The Kennels offer a brief talk on the Park Service’s use of dog sleds for transportation in the winter and you can observe their sled dog demonstration.
 The Dog Kennel Shuttle departs from the Denali Visitor Center bus stop.
 You will want to check in with the Denali National park Visitor Center staff for more information on the dog sled presentation.